 Related Course Requirements

-Complete 9 credits selected from Sociology and/or Social Work.
+Complete 6 credits selected from Sociology, Social Work, and/or Gender and Women's Studies.
 Recommended areas include social disorganization, deviant behavior, alcohol and other drug abuse, community development, and issues in social welfare.

 Rehabilitation Psychology Course Requirements